galakhov/tg-channelposts-aggregator/README.md

 #### Docker Hub's outgoing Webhooks can be received by Drone CI/CD

 The **step 6** of the _Figure 1_ is all about Docker Hub Webhooks that are ["(...)
 POST requests sent to a URL you define in Docker Hub"](https://docs.docker.com/docker-hub/webhooks/) by default.
-This way we can notify the Drone CI/CD (or any other platform) that the containers were built, you can set up the webhook in Docker Hub in one of your repositories, preferably in the repository that's built last of all:
+This way one can notify the Drone CI/CD (or any other platform) that the containers were built, you can set up the webhook in Docker Hub in one of your repositories, preferably in the repository that's built last of all:

 ```bash
 https://hub.docker.com/repository/docker/{organisation-name}/{repo-name}/webhooks